That-Cool-Coder/mesothelae/README.md

 ## Organisation of project

 Instead of using subfolders to organise the sections of the program (eg backend frontend etc), which gets messy and makes deployment annoying (why should the backend have to be put in the `/var/www/html` or whatever), the different sections are going to be organised by putting them in different git branches.
 Currently there are two branches:
-- `master` stores the editor documentation and the license
+- `main` stores the editor documentation and the license
 - `prototype` stores an early tester used to gain familiarity with WSGI and probe different options for architecture.

 Here are some possible planned branches:
-- `main` stores the Flask program and all of the HTML is serves (used if I decide to have Flask serving HTML as well as being a backend) (RENAME beause `main` is now the default branch name for github)
-- `backend` will store the Flask backend (used if backend and frontend are seperated)
-- `frontend` will store a HTML frontend (used if backend and frontend are seperated)
+- `app` will be the main branch of the repo and will store the flask server
 - `python-frontend` will store a possible downloadable frontend written in python

 ## Terms used in this project

 - A 'user' is a person who has signed up.
 A user can also refer to the data structure representing the user
 - An 'account' is a username/password combination that users think they own.
 - A 'message' is a piece of text that one user has sent into a room.